Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) Who is the ‘unlucky heir’ and what will he inherit?

-The stunted, undernourished boy with rat-like eyes is the \’unlucky heir’.
-He will inherit his father’s deformed bones and disease.
+The stunted boy with rat-like eyes is the ‘unlucky heir’.
+He will inherit poverty, deformities, and disease from his ancestors.

 (b) What is the stunted boy reciting?